Efficient Fair Division with Minimal Sharing: Pareto-Optimal Fair Division: Minimizing the Sharing.

-As we saw in Subsection~\ref{sec:po-fair-bounds}, in the worst case, it might be required to have $n-1$ sharings.
-However, in some cases it may be possible to find a fair allocation with less sharing.
+As we saw in Subsection~\ref{sec:po-fair-bounds}, having $n-1$ sharings is unavoidable in the worst case.
+However, the average-case behavior is much better than the worst-case and it is likely to find a fair and fractionally Pareto optimal allocation with fewer sharings (see~\citep{Dickerson2014Computational} and the discussion in Section~\ref{sec:intro}).
 This raises the following computational problem: